End-of-life care: End-of-life care conversations

-End-of-life care conversations are part of the treatment planning process for terminally ill patients requiring palliative care involving a discussion of a patient's prognosis, specification of goals of care, and individualized treatment planning.
-Current studies suggest that many patients prioritize proper symptom management, avoidance of suffering, and care that aligns with ethical and cultural standards.
+End-of-life care conversations are part of the treatment planning process for terminally ill individuals requiring palliative care, involving a discussion of an individual's prognosis, specification of care goals, and individualized treatment planning.
+A 2022 Cochrane review examined the effectiveness of interpersonal communication interventions in end-of-life care.
+There is evidence that individuals prioritize proper symptom management, avoidance of suffering, and care that aligns with ethical and cultural standards.
 Specific conversations can include discussions about cardiopulmonary resuscitation (ideally occurring before the active dying phase as to not force the conversation during a medical crisis/emergency), place of death, organ donation, and cultural/religious traditions.
-As there are many factors involved in the end-of-life care decision-making process, the attitudes and perspectives of patients and families may vary.
-For example, family members may differ over whether life extension or life quality is the main goal of treatment.
+As there are many factors involved in the end-of-life care decision-making process, the attitudes and perspectives of dying individuals and families may vary.
+For example, family members may differ over whether life extension or life quality is the primary goal of treatment.
 As it can be challenging for families in the grieving process to make timely decisions that respect the patient's wishes and values, having an established advanced care directive in place can prevent over-treatment, under-treatment, or further complications in treatment management.

+Shared decision-making (SDM) is crucial to end-of-life care conversations between patients, families, and providers.
+SDM allows patients and providers to collaborate on their treatment plans and efforts to ensure the patient's voice is heard.
+This model fosters a collaborative conversation between healthcare providers and patients that focuses on the patient's goals and beliefs, with the provider's expertise and medical knowledge to formulate a co-developed care plan.
+For instance, a terminally ill patient may prioritize quality of life and seek to formulate an effective plan with their trusted provider.